slatedocs/slate/source/includes/_getting_started.md

 <aside class="warning">Consider your API Key as a password.
 Be sure to keep your API Key private!</aside>

+## Sandbox Server

+Sendle provides access to a sandbox server at https://sandbox.sendle.com.
+Any orders created on the sandbox server will be created in the test mode, they will not result in actual consignments that can be used to send a parcel, nor will actual charges be created against your card.

+Contact <a href="mailto:support@sendle.com">support@sendle.com</a> for access to the sandbox server.

 ## Set Up Payments

 > Response Without Payment Details